pantheon-systems/drops-7/profiles/dkan/modules/contrib/search_api/README.txt

   Sphinx or any other professional or simple indexing mechanism.
 Takes care of the details of all operations, especially indexing or searching content.
 - Server:
-  One specific place for indexing data, using a set service class.
-Can e.g. be some tables in a database, a connection to a Solr server or other external services, etc.
+  One specific place for indexing data, using a specific service class.
+For example this could be some tables in a database, a connection to a Solr server or other external services, etc.
 - Index:
   A configuration object for indexing data of a specific type.
 What and how data is indexed is determined by its settings.
 Also keeps track of which items